Parik27/SA.Rainbomizer/README.md

 The default configuration file is in the main repository, `config.toml`, and is automatically created by the mod if it doesn't exist in the rainbomizer folder.

 The configuration file is in the TOML format.
-It is similar in structure to ini's but with a defined and better structure.
+It is similar in structure to INI's, but with a defined and better structure.

 To configure a specific randomizer, search for its name in the configuration file.
 You can set the "Enabled" key to 'true' or 'false' to enable or disable it respectively.